IngEoGeoBuk/React-Native-Shopping-List/README.md

 # React-Native-Shopping-List
 Just Simple files.
-Add and Delete the List Like toDoList
+'Add and Delete the List' like toDoList